ben-southpaw/xmasActivation/docs/sapper-svelte.md

  if it is located in src/routes.
 Meaning that routes are created with the organisation of our project.
 If we need more complex routing we can use [slug].svelte to handle urls with additional content.
- Additionally if we want a route to be ignored by this method, prefixing '_' will achieve this.
+ Additionally, if we want a route to be ignored by this method, prefixing '_' will achieve this.

  The basic sapper set-up is as follows: